Saman-ghorayshi/Saman-ghorayshi/README.md

 ## About

-Python and C++20 backend developer based in Iran.
+Python and C++20  developer .
 I build crypto trading infrastructure, web scrapers, ML pipelines, and edge-deployed services on Cloudflare Workers.
 I care about test coverage -- most of my repos have 60+ tests with pytest.

 Looking for remote backend or testing roles.
 Reach me at saman12382usp@gmail.com.